timofeysie/loranthifolia/README.md

 The good news is, it does!
 Actually better than the experience in the browser.
 As I mentioned before, the spinner disappears after the first list loads, but the user is hanging until the rest are loaded, merged, sorted and the page refreshes.

 This does pose a bit of a problem for development, when we want to look at the log created by refreshing the list.
 It will disappear on reload.
 Bummer.

+This section became too long.
+The section below was initially part of this.
+Also, fixing some of the issues on the GitHub site we considered and fixed.
+More testing needs to be done to make sure there is nothing embarrassing int he app before the first release via the app stores.

+The optimism with which this section was started points out the big problems people have with estimating tasks!

 ## The backup title for Loranthifolia